 Battle of Sedaseer (6 March 1799):

-The battle of Sedaseer occurred during the 4th Anglo-Mysore war.
-The battle was fought on the Coorg border, seven miles from Piriyapatna [Periapatam].
+The battle of Sedaseer took place during the Fourth Anglo-Mysore War, fought on the Coorg border, seven miles from Piriyapatna [Periapatam].

-On 3 February 1799, General Wellesley turned against Mysore with his main force commanded by Lt.
-General George Harris, the Commander-in-Chief of the Madras Presidency, supported by a column from the Bombay army under Lt.
-General James Stuart.
+On 3 February 1799, General Wellesley led an attack against Mysore with his primary force commanded by Lieutenant General George Harris, the Commander-in-Chief of the Madras Presidency, and bolstered by a column from the Bombay army under Lieutenant General James Stuart.

-The Mysore army was divided into 4 columns: the right was commanded by Sayyid Gaffur, of 3000; the center by Benki Nawab, of 1800; the left column by Babur Jung, of 3000; and the reserve commanded by the Sultan in person, consisted of 4000 men.
+The Mysore army was divided into four columns: the right was commanded by Sayyid Gaffur and comprised 3,000 men; the center was led by Benki Nawab and had 1800 men; the left column was commanded by Babur Jung and was made up of 3,000 troops; and the reserve, which was personally commanded by the Sultan, was composed of 4,000 men.

-The Mysore army attacked the advanced guard of Stuart's force under Lt.
-Colonel Montresor which had stationed at Sedaseer and engaged them for nearly six hours.
-The British had almost run out of ammunition when the main force lead by General Stuart arrived and routed the Sultan's troops.
+The Mysore army launched an attack on the vanguard of Stuart's force, commanded by Lt.
+Colonel Montresor, which had been stationed at Sedaseer.
+The two sides engaged in a fierce battle that lasted for nearly six hours.
+The British were on the brink of running out of ammunition when the main force, led by General Stuart, arrived and routed the Sultan's troops.

 Kirmani records, "At this critical period Muhammad Reza, Mir Miran, having by much entreaty obtained from the presence leave to charge, proceeded with his division like a raging lion towards the enemy, and stretching forth the arm of valour, it went near that the whole of the enemy's army was cut up and destroyed...however...a musket shot from the enemy accidentally struck the head of Muhammad Reza, and he fell mortally wounded.
 His victorious soldiers took up his corpse and carried it to the Sultan, who directed it to be forwarded to the capital."

-Benki Nawab's red granite tomb is situated inside the Gumbaz at Srirangapatna.
-There is a street in Mysore city named after him.
+Benki Nawab's red granite tomb is situated within the Gumbaz at Srirangapatna.
+In recognition of his legacy, a street in Mysore city has been named after him.

 Benki Nawab's Family:

-After the death of Tipu Sultan, Wellesley granted a pension of 400 pagodas per annum to Benki Nawab's family.
-Once his two sons Muhammad Ibrahim and Muhammad Khasim are 25 years of age, each of them will be paid 150 pagodas per annum and the remainder to the Mahal and to their two sisters.
+After the death of Tipu Sultan, Wellesley granted a generous pension of 400 pagodas per annum to the Benki Nawab's family.
+Once his two sons, Muhammad Ibrahim and Muhammad Khasim, reach the age of 25, they will each receive 150 pagodas per annum, and the remainder to the Mahal and to their two sisters.

-On 13 March, 1806 Tipu Sultan's fourth daughter Fatima Begum was married to Muhammad Ibrahim, son of Benki Nawab.
-They resided in the pettah at Vellore.
+On 13 March, 1806 Tipu Sultan's fourth daughter, Fatima Begum, was married to Muhammad Ibrahim, the son of Benki Nawab.
+They settled in the pettah at Vellore.